4. Risk controls – parent/carer behaviours

 - implement the school’s Emergency Management Plan

-- follow the if you witness an incident, receive a disclosure or form a reasonable belief that a child has been or is at risk of being abused.
+- follow the Four Critical Actions for Schools if you witness an incident, receive a disclosure or form a reasonable belief that a child has been or is at risk of being abused.

 Once the immediate threat has been responded to in line with the above directions, you should take the following steps: